 The Bosch mid-drive system delivers no-nonsense, reliable pedal assist while helping to keep the weight down.
 The wheel-hugging fenders keep bumps at a minimum, and we love that most models come with their own kickstands.

-The battery assures as much 70 miles of riding range, making it a standout among the other lines in the catalog.
+The battery assures as much as 70 miles (110 km) of riding range, making it a standout among the other lines in the catalog.
 With all things considered, the Mavaro is a solid commuter e-bike.

 We invite you to take a closer look at the Cannondale Mavaro Neo electric bike model line – model info, check current price via REI.com.